Last updated on December 26, 2022

 Diamond buyers often compare cushion cut and Asscher cut diamonds due to their similar outlines.
 Although these two cuts share some traits, several features set them apart.
 Cushion cut vs Asscher cut diamonds – let’s discover the differences and see what aspects to consider when choosing between the two.

 What Is a Cushion Cut Diamond?

 Although the cushion cut may seem to have a contemporary design, its history traces back to the 19th century.

 At the time, a diamond with a square shape and rounded corners was referred to as the mine cut after Brazilian diamond mines.
 Later, when diamonds were discovered in South Africa, the mine cut became known as the old mine.
 As the most popular cut in the 19th century, it was not limited to diamonds.
 The mine was the de facto shape, and most gemstones were cut into it until the early 20th century.

 As the name suggests, the cushion cut usually has a soft square or rectangular shape with curved corners resembling a cushion.
 The modern cushion cut has been modified over time thanks to the evolution of diamond cutting and cleaving processes.

 Usually featuring 58 facets, the cushion cut is a combination of the classic old mine cut and the round brilliant facet pattern.
-It has several variations, which differ in the number of facets, their arrangement and shape.
+It has several variations, which differ in the number of facets, their arrangement and shapes.
 Due to these variations, some cushion cut diamonds exhibit more brilliance than others.
-Although cushion cut diamonds have less brilliance than round cut diamonds, they often have a better fire, making them so attractive for buyers.
+Although cushion cut diamonds have less brilliance than round cut diamonds, they often have a better fire, making them so attractive to buyers.

 What Is an Asscher Cut Diamond?

 The Asscher cut was created in 1902 by Joseph Isaac Asscher.
 This was the world’s first patented diamond cut protected from replication.
 The Asscher Diamond Company held its exclusive patent until World War II and saw extremely strong sales internationally, especially during the Art Deco period.
 The peak in popularity in the 1920s is one of the reasons people see Asscher cut diamonds as antique and vintage.